ajithSSin/HyperledgerFabrics/README.md

 docker ps -a
 ```

-You should see containers for:
+Results in following containers for:

 - Orderer
 - Peer0 Org1